samcoppard/JobsWithPorpoise/README.md

 - __new_jobs.py__
     * Checks all the scraped jobs to see which ones are new today i.e. not already in the PostgreSQL database
     * Any new jobs are added to the database
     * They're also added to the Webflow CMS (with many interlinked records to make things fun) and published to the live site

+- __psql_org_update.py__
+    * Updates the PostgreSQL database with the job categories each organisation is currently hiring for

+- __org_sync.py__
+    * Syncs any changes made to organisations in the PostgreSQL database across to the Webflow CMS

 _N.B.
 This is a new repo that replaces an earlier private repo, which would have exposed sensitive information if I made it public._